Aidan-Gettemy/LE3Storage/README.md

 Then, I have tried different types of analysis.
 I have the Morris Method Script.
 I have the GASP Emulator scripts.
 And I have played around with some machine learning on MatLab.

 The goal is to generate a dataset of sensor and SCADA outputs from virtual turbines experiencing erosion of various types.
-Then, from that dataset, I want to determine which features are descrimiatory for classifying erosion and predecting the level of erosion on each section of each blade.
+Then, from that dataset, I want to determine which features are descrimatory for classifying erosion and predecting the level of erosion on each section of each blade.
+I also want to develop a collection of erosion patterns or profiles which better represent